Attested: Tacitus Annales 12,31-32 & 14, 31 Iceni; Caesar Bello Gallico 5,21 Cenimagni;

 Name origin: The recorded spellings are remarkably diverse, so the traditional Iceni seems like a reasonable compromise, but ECENI on coins is easiest to explain.
 There is no obvious parallel in Celtic or Latin, but it makes good sense in Germanic as meaning ‘oaken’, based on a word like modern German Eiche ‘oak’.
 The argument made by Daphne Nash Briggs that other words and symbols on Iceni coins have stylistic and linguistic links across the North Sea to Germanic peoples is widely accepted by coin experts.
 The name possibly survived into the AD 900s in Icenhilde weg etc (modern Icknield Way), which may come from ‘oak-wood’.

-Notes: While discussing the river name Itchen, Ekwall (1928: 128-9) drew attention to Old English eacen ‘strong, mighty’.
-The implication here is that the people and the oak tree got their names from the same source.
+Notes: While discussing the river name Itchen, Ekwall (1928: 128-9) drew attention to Old English eacen ‘strong, mighty’, which probably came from the same PIE root *aug- ‘to increase’ as Augustus, eke, and the common early place-name element *uxelo-.
+Presumably the people and the oak tree got their names from the same source.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.